outermedia/solr-fusion/src/main/doc/user-guide.md

 ### Add
 You can use `<om:add>` in order to add new query parts or document fields.
 But the behaviour is different.
-When applied to queries `<om:add>` always create new query parts, but applied to a Solr document it depends to the field's name.
+When applied to queries `<om:add>` always create new query parts, but applied to a Solr document it depends on the field's name.
 As long as the field is unset it is added, but following rules - using the same field name - will overwrite the field, because in a document a field has to be unique.

-Another difference is, that it is possible to define where to add a query part.
+Another difference is, that for queries it is possible to define where to add a query part.
 As a global filter at the end (`<om:add level="outside">`) or as a sibling of an existing field (`<om:add level="inside">`).

+But the specified values for `<om:add>` are always "raw" values and are not modified before inserted.
+This means for `<om:query>` Solr queries are valid and for `<om:response>` SolrFusion values.

 Please find below examples for queries and documents.